Setting Up a Trust in Australia

 What is a Trust?

-A trust is a legal arrangement in which one person, the trustee, manages and administers assets on behalf of another, the beneficiary.
-Trusts are widely utilised in Australia for a variety of financial and legal purposes.
-They are founded through a trust deed, which specifies the trust’s rules and conditions.
+In a legal arrangement known as a trust, one person, the trustee, maintains and administers assets on behalf of another, the beneficiary.
+In Australia, trusts are commonly used for various financial and legal purposes.
+They are established through a trust deed, which outlines the rules and conditions governing the trust.

 Types of Trusts in Australia